shaunak24/namaste-react-demo-app/README.md

 - useEffect + no dependency array = called after every re-render
 - useEffect + [] = called only after 1st render
 - useEffect + [searchText] = called after 1st render + called only when searchText changes after re-render

+What is Shimmer UI Design?

+- Showing UI elements with no data until API call is complete and data is fetched
+- Better UX as there is less drift between LOADING and DONE state
+- Use conditional rendering